 SECTION 11 – PUBLIC RECORDS

-Pursuant to applicable Florida law, the proposer's records associated with the RFP or the Work may be subject to Florida's public records laws, Section 119.01, F.S., et seq, as amended from time to time.
+Pursuant to applicable Florida law, the proposer's records associated with the RFP or the Work may be subject to Florida's public records laws, Section 119.01, F.S., et seq., as amended from time to time.
 The Contractor shall comply with all public records obligations set forth in such laws, including those obligations to keep, maintain, provide access to, and maintain any applicable exemptions to public records, and transfer all such public records to the Town at the conclusion of the contract, as provided for in Section 119.0701, F.S.

 IN WITNESS WHERE OF, the parties hereto have made and executed this Contract as of the day and year last written below.
 Town and Contractor have signed this Contract in two originals in counterpart.
 One counterpart each has been delivered to the Town’s Financial Specialist and the Contractor.
 All portions of the Contract Documents have been signed, initialed or identified by Town and Contractor.